nwtime/ntpwww/content/en/archives/drivers/driver36.md

 This driver synchronizes the computer time using shortwave radio transmissions from NIST time/frequency stations [WWV](https://www.nist.gov/time-distribution/radio-station-wwv) in Ft.
 Collins, CO, and [WWVH](https://tf.nist.gov/stations/wwvh.htm) in Kauai, HI.
 Transmissions are made continuously on 2.5, 5, 10 and 15 MHz from both stations and on 20 MHz from WWV.
 An ordinary shortwave receiver can be tuned manually to one of these frequencies or, in the case of ICOM receivers, the receiver can be tuned automatically by the driver as propagation conditions change throughout the day and season.
 The radio is connected via an optional attenuator and cable to either the microphone or line-in port of a workstation or PC.

 The driver requires an audio codec or sound card with sampling rate 8 kHz and μ-law companding to demodulate the data.
 This is the same standard as used by the telephone industry and is supported by most hardware and operating systems, including Solaris, FreeBSD and Linux, among others.
 In this implementation only one audio driver and codec can be supported on a single machine.
 In order to assure reliable signal capture, the codec frequency error must be less than 187 PPM (.0187 percent).
-If necessary, the <tt>tinker codec</tt> configuration command can be used to bracket the codec frequency to this range.
+If necessary, the `tinker codec` configuration command can be used to bracket the codec frequency to this range.

 In general and without calibration, the driver is accurate within 1 ms relative to the broadcast time when tracking a station.
 However, variations up to 0.3 ms can be expected due to diurnal variations in ionospheric layer height and ray geometry.
 In Newark DE, 2479 km from the transmitter, the predicted two-hop propagation delay varies from 9.3 ms in sunlight to 9.0 ms in moonlight.
 When not tracking the station the accuracy depends on the computer clock oscillator stability, ordinarily better than 0.5 PPM.